weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 </Tabs>

+If the permission is the last one available for a given role, this will delete the role.

 ### Assign a role to a user
-When connected to weaviate as an admin, we can assign one or more roles to a given user.
-For example, let's assign the "devrel" role to "jane-doe"
+The example below assigns the "devrel" role to "jane-doe".

 <Tabs groupId="languages">